kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

    #set( $guest_vlan_number = $guest_offset + $mgmt_vlan )
    #set( $bh_vlan_number = 999 )
 ```
-In this example we now no longer need to input any information and as the offsets are used if needs be we can use excel instead of set values for defining those in bulk.
-In the example shown we are defining them explicitly, but those lines could be replaced by entry values in a form or excel.
+In this example, we no longer need to input any information, and as the offsets are used if required, we can use excel instead of setting values for defining those in bulk.
+The example shown illustrates them explicitly, but entry values could replace those lines in a form or excel.

-Secondly we could allow for various device types of Access Point and IOT device with the introduction of more Macros.
-As each device type may each require differing VLANs and port settings: *(note: in the guest example below the assumption is a layer 2 to a firewall providing local gateway for guest access DIA to the internet)*
+Secondly, we could allow for various device types of Access Point and IoT devices with the introduction of more Macros.
+As each device type may each require differing VLANs and port settings: *(note: in the guest example below, the assumption is a layer 2 to a firewall providing a local gateway for guest access DIA to the internet)*

 ```
    ##Macros